Malaysia sees opportunity to strengthen E&E sector amid US-China tensions

-KUALA LUMPUR: Malaysia sees a huge opportunity to be tapped in the electrical and electronics (E&E) sector amid the United States (US)-China tensions, said Tengku Datuk Seri Zafrul Abdul Aziz.
+KUALA LUMPUR: Malaysia sees a huge opportunity to be tapped in the electrical and electronics (E&E) sector amid tensions between the United States and China, said Tengku Datuk Seri Zafrul Abdul Aziz.

 The belief is supported by the diversion of investment flow into this region, the Investment, Trade and Industry Minister said, stressing that Malaysia must not squander the opportunities presented.

-According to Tengku Zafrul, the E&E sector is highly important to the country, with 56 per cent or RM85 billion of the total approved investment last year being in the manufacturing sector.
+According to Tengku Zafrul, the E&E sector is highly important to the country, with 56% or RM85 billion of the total approved investment last year being in the manufacturing sector.

 “With the US-China geopolitical issue, Malaysia has a window of opportunity to strengthen the industry by attracting more investors to enhance our industry,” he said.